Why Saying Goodbye is Complicated

 Most moms see areas of irresponsibility or immaturity in their graduate’s life which makes it difficult to let them go.
 A few years ago a mom who had complete confidence in her “good” daughter going off to college, caught her smoking weed a few weeks before she was supposed to leave.
 This really stressed out the mom and made it doubly hard for her to let her daughter leave for college.

 The truth is that your teen is leaving home as a work-in-progress.
 She is not an adult.
 This goes back to brain science.
 A teenage brain is not fully developed until age 25.
-This means, if your daughter leaves home before she is 25, she is still hard-wired to make mistakes with her undeveloped prefrontal cortex.
+This means, that if your daughter leaves home before she is 25, she is still hard-wired to make mistakes with her undeveloped prefrontal cortex.

 This blend of maturity and immaturity stirs up a plethora of feelings in moms.
 We are sending our beloved daughters into a scary world knowing they are still wobbly in making sound decisions.
 And moms, because we are so connected to our daughters, we know exactly where our teens are going to be vulnerable and prone to stumble.